Wassefaragou/image_compressor/README.md

 The project also includes **separated encoder and decoder models** for efficient encoding and decoding processes.

+To clarify this roject is still in progress

 ---

 ## 📂 Project Structure